 - Product – reduction in defect rates, PPM’s (defective parts per million), scrap rates, rework; improvement in on time delivery.

 - Process – objectives generally focus on improving process productivity through the elimination or reduction of variation and waste in process – inputs, outputs, conversion activity and related use of resources.

-- Monitor and improve process – productivity, reduction of cycle time, errors, omissions and failures; etc. Examples could include objectives for – set-up time, run rates, process cycle time, etc.
+- Monitor and improve the process – productivity, reduction of cycle time, errors, omissions, and failures; etc. Examples could include objectives for – set-up time, run rates, process cycle time, etc.

 - Resources includes facility, equipment, labor, etc.- objectives could be established based on availability, capability, maintenance, personnel competency, absenteeism, production rates; efficiency; safety; etc.